literal-life-church/live-streaming-api/README.md

 When making calls to any of the above three endpoints, make sure to append `code=your-key-here` as a query parameter to the call to authenticate your request.

+### Enable CORS

+Cross-Origin Resource Sharing (CORS) allows JavaScript to make API calls to this application from a seperate domain.
+This feature must be explictly enabled in the Azure Portal to work properly.

+Note that this section is only necessary to get the [Stream Switch](https://github.com/literal-life-church/stream-switch) working on a website.
+The [Live Streaming Controller](https://github.com/literal-life-church/live-streaming-controller) does not require a change to the CORS settings to work properly.

+1. In the Azure Portal, select the newly created Function App
+2. In the panel on the left, select CORS
+3. Ensure the Enable Access-Control-Allow-Credentials checkbox is unchecked
+4. In the Allowed Origins, list enter `*`, as a wildcard match for all domains.
+Alternatively, if you have a specific domain or list of domains from which your calls will come, you can enter them individually here.
+5. Save your changes

 ### Set up the Streaming Software

 Now that all of the resources are in place on Azure, the streaming software can be configured.
 Common examples of streaming software include [Wirecast](https://www.telestream.net/wirecast/) or [OBS Studio](https://obsproject.com/).
 Both pieces of software require a streaming URL to which the stream is sent.